-I’ve had the idea of writing this style of blog for years and it is certainly somthing want to continue to do overtime.
+I’ve had the idea of writing this style of blog regularly for years and it is certainly somthing want to continue to do overtime.

 The exercises I will address are the ones that are slightly less obvious, I hope by now you certainly acknowledge bosu ball strength training is not the best idea....

 So we are clear, the goal of this style of blog is certainly not to be negative towards people who honestly just know no better.

 Rather, the goal is certainly to save people time and act as a resource that I certainly wish I stumbled across in the early years of training.

 This exercise has to be one of my favourites that I see performed very regularly.